fooforge/chef-cookbook_bind9/README.md

 It's my intention to round its edges over time.
 If you want to help feel free to contribute!

-DISCLAIMER:
+**DISCLAIMER**:
-Please keep in mind: This cookbook is far from finished and not adequately tested.
+Please keep in mind that this cookbook is far from finished and not adequately tested.
 It could break your setup.
 Use at **YOUR OWN RISK**!

 Requirements
 ============